VladimirWrites/VladimirWrites.github.io/_posts/projects/2018-10-20-analog-watch-face.markdown

 ![Screenshot](../assets/projects/screen_watch_face.png)

 This is an improved version of the demo project created for the Pluralsight's course ["Wear OS Fundamentals: Watch Face"](https://app.pluralsight.com/library/courses/wear-os-fundamentals-watch-face).
-The application is extremely optimized and lightweight with the size under 700 KB.
+The application is extremely optimized and lightweight with the size under 2 MB.

 <div class="breaker"></div>